Pollok F.C.: Scottish Cup participation

 Following a restructuring of the Scottish Cup in 2007, four Scottish Junior FA clubs were admitted into the competition and Pollok took their place in the competition for the first time as champions of the SJFA West Premier League.
 Their first match in the competition was a thumping 6–2 win against South of Scotland side St Cuthbert Wanderers in Kirkcudbright.

 The second round draw saw Pollok travel to Links Park, to face Scottish Football League opposition in competitive action for the first time in the form of Montrose.
 Despite taking an early lead through Robert Downs, the Lok required a late equaliser from David Turnbull to force a replay.
 Nearly 2000 supporters packed into Newlandsfield for the historic occasion, as the home side were narrowly edged out 1–0 in their maiden Scottish Cup campaign.

 After retaining their title, Pollok again took their place in the competition in 2008, although this campaign was not as memorable.
 A 1–1 home draw with Spartans was followed by a 1–0 defeat in the replay, as Pollok dropped out of the competition for the next fourteen years.

 Pollok narrowly lost their league crown on the last day of the 2008–09 season, and failed to win an SJFA title again before joining the West of Scotland Football League in 2020.
-This kicked off Pollok's journey to achieve SFA member status, which was granted in May 2022, allowing the club entry into the following season's Scottish Cup.
+This kicked off Pollok's journey to achieve SFA member status, which was granted in May 2022, granting the club entry into the following season's Scottish Cup.

 Pollok's captain David Brownlie prior to the 6–0 win v Girvan in August 2022.